-If you are worried about not having enough for retirement (especially health care expenses in retirement) you’re not the only one.
+If you are worried about not having enough for retirement (including enough to cover health care expenses) you’re not alone.

-“[Under] 40 percent of nonretired adults think they are on track in saving for their golden years and 25 percent have no retirement savings or pension at all.”
-That statistic is from the Federal Reserve’s Report on the Economic Well-Being of U.S. Households released in May 2018.
-The report provides insight into the financial health of families across America, examining factors like employment, student loans, and retirement.
+According to the Federal Reserve’s Report on the Economic Well-Being of U.S. Households released in May 2018 “[Under] 40 percent of nonretired adults think they are on track in saving for their golden years and 25 percent have no retirement savings or pension at all.”

-If you are currently employed, there is one change you can make to start saving: Enroll in a Health Savings Account (HSA).
+Avoid being a statistic.
+Make this one change to start saving: Enroll in a Health Savings Account (HSA).

 We’ll go over the three reasons why enrolling in an HSA might be the best option for you in order to save on health care expenses in retirement.